mr4tt/zotbot/README.md

 - [How email tracking works behind the scenes](https://buttondown.com/blog/email-tracking-pixels-bugs) - A brief history of email tracking pixels, how they work, and how to turn them off.

 - [More people should write « the jsomers.net blog](https://jsomers.net/blog/more-people-should-write)

+- [Bringing Sexy Back](https://lux-magazine.com/article/privacy-eroticism/) - Internet surveillance has killed eroticism.
+We need privacy to reclaim it.

+- [Death by AI](https://davebarry.substack.com/p/death-by-ai) - One man's struggle with his mortality.

+- [Why You Own an iPad and Still Can't Draw](https://maggieappleton.com/still-cant-draw/) - The failure of drawing materials without mediums and meat

 - [28 slightly rude notes on writing](https://www.experimental-history.com/p/28-slightly-rude-notes-on-writing) - OR: catapulting myself into a pit of tarantulas